Lumoin/Verifiable/documents/ADRs/validation-and-secops.md

 4. **Demonstrable duty of care**: By capturing and preserving the context and outcome of each validation operation in Claims, the system demonstrates a duty of care, ensuring that actions and decisions are transparent, verifiable, and auditable, fulfilling both immediate and future verification and auditability requirements.

-5. **Risk management and trust creation:** The structure facilitates risk management and trust creation in software-intensive data architectures, enabling collaboration and decision support while complying with regulatory frameworks like SSI, eIDAS and others.
+5. **Risk management and trust creation**: The structure facilitates risk management and trust creation in software-intensive data architectures, enabling collaboration and decision support while complying with regulatory frameworks like SSI, eIDAS, and others.
 This approach supports creating real trust among stakeholders and managing inherent unknowns in dynamic environments.

+6. **AI Risk Management**: The Claim and Assessor models are designed to support risk management by recording and contextualizing decisions, enabling the identification and mitigation of unintended outcomes, adversarial influences, and systemic biases in AI-driven processes.
+This approach aligns with Verifiable's commitment to building trustworthy and reliable decentralized systems.

 ## Alternatives Considered